-Here are a few most recent news related to diabetes mellitus.
+Here are a few most recent news related to the diabetes mellitus.

 The highlighted ones are actually blog post ideas that you can use today for your health & fitness blog to write excellent articles.

-Google News displays what are trending on the Internet.
+Google News displays what is trending on the Internet.
 Google crawls webpages (especially news sites) so efficiently.